mdcatapult/image-converter/README.md

 `opt/data` is required as this is specified as the mount point in `image-converter.yml`

 ### `/crop`
-Crops a .tiff image using bf tools to a given size using specified x and y coords as the center.
+Crops a .tiff image using `bftools` to a given size using specified x and y coords as the center.

 Accepts a `Get` request with the following mandatory params: